JPvRiel/docker-rsyslog/README.md

 Where `-E` helps pass on `http_proxy` env vars, etc.

 The build argument `DISABLE_YUM_MIRROR=true` can help if you have a caching proxy (e.g. squid) and don't want the mirror selection process in yum to break proxy caching.
 However, if default mirrors are down, then build fails.

+Note, the docker build file hardcoded the Alma Linux repo alma.mirror.ac.za and should be changed to a use a mirror closer to you.
+Use the docker build arg to set `YUM_MIRROR_BASE_URL` or modify it in the `build.env' file.

 Changes to `build.env` should invalidate the build cache.
 Docker build caching for a given version and release number.